umass-data-science/CS108website/policies.md

 ### Grades

 The coursework will consist of weekly homework assignments, weekly labs, a midterm exam and a final exam.
 The lowest two homework grades and the lowest two lab grades will be dropped from your homework and lab totals.
-The grading scheme is shown below (*Update: 3/22/2020*):
+The grading scheme is shown below:

 | Activity        | Grade      |
 | :-------------: | :--------: |